tinychain/tinychain/docs/consensus.md

 We need to care about some details in implementation:
 - prevent boom of difficulty
-    - if the last 20160 blocks take less than 1/4 week, then use 1/4 week as duration to prevent difficulty increasing more than 4 times.
+    - if the last 20160 blocks take less than 1/4 week, then use 1/4 week as duration to prevent difficulty to increase by more than 4 times.
-    - if the last 2016 blocks take larger than 4. week, then use 4. week as duration to prevent difficulty decreasing more than 4 times.
+    - if the last 2016 blocks take larger than 4. week, then use 4. week as duration to prevent difficulty to decrease by more than 4 times.
 - if the new difficulty is lower than the minimum limit(namely 1), use the minimum.
 - if the new difficulty is larger than the maximum limit(namely 2^(256-32)), use the maximum.